The Pocket Guide to Cancer and Spirituality

 Tips for finding spiritual care

-Based on his experience caring for people with cancer, Dr. Wadlow suggests:
+Based on his experience of caring for people with cancer, Dr. Wadlow suggests:

 - Being open to exploring your questions about faith and spirituality.